kain88-de/mdanalysis-nightly/README.md

 conda config --add channels kain88-de conda-forge
 ```

-Once the `kain88-de` channel has been enabled, `mdanalysis` can be installed with:
+Once the `kain88-de and conda-forge` channels has been enabled, `mdanalysis` can be installed with:

 ```
 conda install mdanalysis